rafalopespx/Variant_infections_rate/README.md

 ## Pipeline Running order

-All the codes to reproduce the paper analysis are at Scripts/ folder.
+All the codes to reproduce the paper analysis are in 'Scripts/' folder.
 At 2023-10-30, the pipeline running order is:

 - **manuscript_figures.R**, make all the manuscript figures.
 - **manuscript_table.R**, make all the manuscript tables.
-- **01_metadata_cleaning.R**, clean metadata from GISAID and set variant categories, count and frequencies.
+- **01_metadata_cleaning.R**, clean metadata from GISAID and set variant categories, count, and frequencies.
 - (Optional) **02_plot_metadata.R**, plot figures with variant counts and frequencies.
 - **03_infections_per_variant_estimates.R**, estimates infections per